Yxild/Lithium/README.md

 # Lithium
 Lithium Commands: A Server-Sided ROBLOX Command Handler meant for Game Developers!
+#### Warning: Lithium is currently in BETA, this means this won't be the final version.

 ## What is Lithium?
 Lithium is basically just a very lightweight, simplistic Adminstration Utility for ROBLOX game developers, it's super easy to use and probably one of the best Admin Tools out.